 - The program becomes harder to evolve later

-The key is recognising this phase for what it is: not failure but a ceiling.
+The key is recognizing this phase for what it is: a ceiling rather than a failure.
 And ceilings don’t break with more of the same.

 Why training alone can’t reduce human risk